Contact Us Today (424) 372-3112

 • driving your car in an extremely reckless and dangerous manner;

-You should expect the DA's office to seek a conviction that carries a mandatory minimum jail sentence.
+It's important to understand that the DA's office will aggressively seek a conviction that carries a mandatory minimum jail sentence, underscoring the serious consequences of this offense.

 In spite of the name, felony reckless evading under Vehicle Code 2800.2 is a California “wobbler” offense that can be filed as either a misdemeanor or felony.